 With so many approaches to accessibility, it’s important to avoid making mistakes that won’t meet compliance requirements or may make your site even less accessible.
 Here are some of the problems we notice websites making when they approach accessibility the wrong way.

 - Using an accessibility overlay instead of changing the site.
-An overlay is an extension added to your website to give it accessibility features, like the ability to increase the text size, or use an on-site screen reader.
-At first glance, this may seem like a way to make a website compliant without needing any in-depth changes or code alterations.
+An overlay is an extension added to your website to give it accessibility features, like increasing the text size or using an on-site screen reader.
+At first glance, this may seem like a way to make a website compliant without needing in-depth changes or code alterations.
 In practice, it’s not a good idea.
 Overlays are too limited to cover all compliance issues, and their options don’t work the same across every site.
-The features that they do add can interfere with apps or assistive technology that individuals with disabilities may already be using.
+The features they add can interfere with apps or assistive technology that individuals with disabilities may already use.
 They also can’t affect things like video captions or keyboard navigation.
-Ultimately, direct changes are the best way to make sure that a website is accessible now and in the future.
+Ultimately, direct changes are the best way to ensure a website is accessible now and in the future.

 - Adding too many unique keyboard shortcuts.
 Website shortcuts are theoretically an easy way for frequent users to save time.
 However, individuals with disabilities already rely on their own keyboard shortcuts for navigation and browsing the internet.
 Adding unique website keyboard shortcuts can mess up those innate shortcuts and make the site difficult or impossible for keyboard users to navigate.

 - Flashy or distracting graphics and animations.
 This can be dangerous for those with epilepsy and similar conditions.
-It’s also generally poor website design to make animations that distract from important content that you want your visitors to focus on.
-If your website absolutely needs to use flashing animation like an embedded GIF, it should be coded to turn off after a few seconds.
+It’s also generally poor website design to make animations that distract from important content you want your visitors to focus on.
+If your website needs flashing animation like an embedded GIF, it should be coded to turn off after a few seconds.

 - Relying on a single audit report.
 Again, audits need to be used by developers with experience in accessibility to be useful.
 Even the best audits will only catch about 70% to 80% of the changes that need to be made to a site to make it fully accessible.
 Experts and additional reports are the best way to assure accessibility.
-Some services also offer ongoing reports so that companies can keep an eye on accessibility when it comes to new content.
+Some services also offer ongoing reports so that companies can monitor accessibility regarding new content.

 Make Blue Atlas Your Accessibility Partner for Web Development